quartiq/booster/book/src/overview.md

 # Getting Started

-This section is intended to acquaint the user with the Booster NGFW application.

-There are three ways to interface with the Booster application:
+There are three ways to interface with the Booster application that are covered in the chapters of this manual:
 1. Pressing any of two the front-panel buttons
 1. Communicating with Booster over the USB port
 1. Communicating with Booster over ethernet via MQTT